Background pattern

 • erythema multiforme (inflammatory rash on the skin);

-• lichenoid reaction in the skin (red-purple hives with itching).
+• lichenoid reaction on the skin (purple-red rash with itching).

 • Merkel cell carcinoma (a type of skin cancer);

-• Kaposi's sarcoma, a rare cancer related to human herpes virus 8 infection.
-Kaposi's sarcoma usually manifests as purple skin lesions;
+• Kaposi's sarcoma, a rare cancer related to human herpesvirus 8 infection.
+Kaposi's sarcoma usually manifests more frequently as purple-colored skin lesions;

-• worsening of a disease called dermatomyositis (seen as skin rash accompanied by muscle weakness);
+• worsening of a disease called dermatomyositis (seen as a skin rash accompanied by muscle weakness);

 • weight gain (for most patients, weight gain was reduced).

-Some side effects with adalimumab observed in clinical trials do not have symptoms and can only be identified through blood analysis.
+Some adverse effects with adalimumab observed in clinical trials do not have symptoms and can only be identified through a blood test.
 These include:

 Very common(may affect more than 1 in 10 people):